sveinbjornt/iceaddr/README.md

   'y_isn93': 408411.468181818}]
 ```

-Street and place names can be provided in either nominative or dative case (e.g. both
+Street and place names can be provided in either nominative (nf.) or dative (þgf.) case (e.g. both
 'Öldugata' and 'Öldugötu' will work, as will both 'Selfoss' and 'Selfossi').

 Please note that`iceaddr_lookup()` returns a list of zero or more addresses matching the criterion.